Kendog09/Kendog09.github.io/docs/testing.md

 # Testing

 ## Test Plan
+Functional requirements
+*Each number after the FR is appropriate for the coresponding UC number.

 FR1.1 The system shall get the users geo-location from navigator.geolocation.

 FR1.2 The system shall get the nearest public toilets from the database.